MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 # Azure Stack HCI solutions overview

 Azure Stack HCI is a hyperconverged Windows Server 2019 cluster that uses validated hardware to run virtualized workloads on-premises.
-You can also optionally connect to Azure services for cloud-based backup, site recovery, and more.
+You can also optionally connect to Azure services for cloud-based backup, Site Recovery, and more.
 Azure Stack HCI solutions use Microsoft-validated hardware to ensure optimal performance and reliability.
 The solutions include support for technologies such as NVMe drives, persistent memory, and remote-direct memory access (RDMA) networking.

 Azure Stack HCI is a solution that combines several products: